 Based on human data, rituximab products can cause fetal harm due to B-cell lymphocytopenia in infants exposed in-utero.
-Advise pregnant women of the risk to a fetus.
-Females of childbearing potential should use effective contraception while receiving RUXIENCE and for 12 months following the last dose [see Use in Specific Populations (8.1, 8.3)].
+Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential to use effective contraception while receiving RUXIENCE and for 12 months after the last dose [see Use in Specific Populations (8.1, 8.3)].

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.